 Pontoon side fenders are made to fit their signature square railings and framework.

-This side fender by Taylor Made Products (seen left) is designed with marine grade and UV resistant vinyl and is included with a valve for reinflating.
+This side fender by Taylor Made Products (seen right) is designed with marine grade and UV resistant vinyl and is included with a valve for re-inflating.

 6. Fence-saver fenders

 - Secures to the fence or railing and is designed to prevent contact to the delicate aluminum fencing

 - Designed for rafting a pontoon boat to a conventional hull boat or a high dock